Weeding a Depository Collection

 - Many publications contain statements on the cover(s) or in the prefatory material indicating that the publication revises or supersedes one or more previous editions.

 - Loose-leaf pages replaced by new pages are considered superseded and may be discarded.

-- A final environmental impact statement (EIS) does not supersede the draft version.
+- A final Environmental Impact Statement (FEIS) does not supersede the draft Environmental Impact Statement (EIS or DEIS) version.

 Superseded List and Guidelines